PeiZeng520/Fetch-Rewards-Take-Home-Practice/README.md

    c.
 Who are Fetch’s power users? ---"Part2_Question3" *Please see the result for each query return in the attachment under "Comment".
 *Before analyzing the data, I performed below data cleaning steps by utilizing Python and Snowflake:
->Covert data types
+-Covert data types
->Drop & merge dulicates
+-Drop & merge dulicates
->Deal with missing values
+-Deal with missing values

 3. Part 3
    Communicate with non-tech stakeholders ---"Part3"